JakobTheDev/awesome-devsecops/readme.md

 ### Secure Development Guidelines

+- [Supply-chain Levels for Software Artifacts (SLSA)](https://github.com/slsa-framework/slsa) - security framework from source to service, giving anyone working with software a common language for increasing levels of software security and supply chain integrity.
+It’s how you get from safe enough to being as resilient as possible, at any link in the chain.
 - [Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/) - _OWASP_ - A framework of security requirements and controls to help developers design and develop secure web applications.
 - [Coding Standards](https://wiki.sei.cmu.edu/confluence/display/seccode/SEI+CERT+Coding+Standards) - _CERT_ - A collection of secure development standards for C, C++, Java and Android development.
 - [Fundamental Practices for Secure Software Development](https://safecode.org/wp-content/uploads/2018/03/SAFECode_Fundamental_Practices_for_Secure_Software_Development_March_2018.pdf) - _SAFECode_ - Guidelines for implementing key secure development practices throughout the SDLC.